diegoperezo97/surfs-up/README.md

 # MODULE 9: Surf's Up with Advanced Data Storage and Retrieval

+In this lesson, I'll learn about SQLite, a smaller, quicker version of SQL that doesn't require users because it exists on a computer or mobile device.
+Additionally, we'll study SQLAlchemy, a query tool created for SQLite that combines data frame analysis with statistical analysis.
+Finally, we'll learn about Flask. a website building framework that makes use of Python.

+The most used database engine worldwide is SQLite.
+In addition to being employed in computers and smartphones, it is also utilized in a number of likely-familiar applications. like Photoshop and iTunes.
+Because SQLite may be kept locally rather than on a database server, this is one of the main factors contributing to its popularity.
+As you may guess, it's not always very handy to set up a SQL database server merely to try things out.
+Local databases offer rapid testing and easy prototyping.
+Therefore, having the ability to use SQLite to do tasks more rapidly is really beneficial.

+I'll utilize the SQLAlchemy query tool, which enables us to query SQLite databases, in order to fully take use of SQLite.

+To sum up and convey our analysis I'll go to Flask now. a web framework that will instantly show your analysis on a website.
+Because you frequently want to share analysis with people who don't want to execute your code themselves, this is really useful.

+I'll construct my route and my app, and I'll be ready to go.

 ## Overview of the Analysis

 While on vacation in Hawaii last year I discovered a newfound passion for surfing.
 I've been trying to come up with a plan that will let me not just return to Hawaii but live here forever.
 I finally came up with an idea that I think is foolproof.
 A Surf n' Shake shop serving surfboards and ice cream to locals, tourists, and of  course myself.